-Coordinates can be very fast and reliable, and do not require a pushpin map file.
+Coordinates can be very fast and reliable, and do not require a data layer or unreliable addresses.
 However, you need to have the coordinates available.
-They could be recorded 'by hand' using a handheld GPS device, or they could be geocoded using MapPoint or an online geocoding service such as Bing Maps.
+They could be recorded 'by hand' using a handheld GPS device, or they could be geocoded using Maptitude or an online geocoding service such as Bing Maps.

 Next we look at the routing options.